The Very REAL Difference Between Cross-Country and Backcountry Skiing

-Backcountry skiing is technically a form of cross-country skiing in that the skier is relying on their own body to move them across the terrain.
-You don’t have access to ski lifts or gravity pulling you downhill.
+Backcountry skiing is technically a form of cross-country skiing in that the skier relies on their own body to move across the terrain.
+You don't have access to ski lifts or gravity pulling you downhill.
 However, cross-country skiing to many people is done across neatly groomed trails.

 Backcountry skiing is a much more adventurous and often extreme form of the sport, as there are no markings and you're basically making your own way forward.
 Previously, cross-country and backcountry skiing was used as primary methods of transportation.